SitemapKlarity storyJoin usMedicationServiceAbout us

 In vivo exposure

 In vivo exposure involves facing real-world situations that trigger anxiety and is tailored to individual needs.
-It starts with less intimidating interactions, such as making eye contact with a cashier or asking a colleague a simple question, and gradually moves toward more challenging ones, like participating in social events or public speaking in front of a small group.
+It starts with less intimidating interactions and gradually moves toward more challenging ones, like participating in social events or public speaking in front of a small group.

 Imaginal exposure